Cape Krusenstern National Monument

 HISTORY

 The Inupiat continue to use this area today.
 Along the outer beaches, the Inupiat people hunt seals along the cape.
-At shoreline campsites, women trim and render the seals for their fur along with the meat and seal oil that are vital for their local subsistence-based diets.
+At shoreline campsites, women trim and render the seals for their fur along with the meat and seal oil that are vital for their local subsistence-based lifestyle.

 FACILITIES AND CAMPING